JavierM42/tailwind-material-surfaces/README.md

 ## Why isn't the plugin called in the `plugins` array of `tailwind.config.js`?

 `tailwind-material-surfaces` modifies your `theme.colors` object to add the new `-hover`, `-press`, `-focus` and `-drag` colors.
 The Tailwind engine and any other plugins you may be using will then pick those up.
 Because of that, it needs to wrap your Tailwind configuration and cannot be called in the plugins array.

+## Helpers

+If for any reason you need to dynamically generate interaction colors, a `getInteractionColors` function is exported.